Blog article

 Choosing between active vs passive mutual funds is one of the most critical investment decisions you'll make.
 This choice directly affects your returns, your costs, and ultimately, your long-term wealth.

 Active funds promise the potential to beat the market through professional management, while passive funds offer low-cost market returns.
-The debate has intensified as passive investing has exploded in popularity, but the answer isn't one-size-fits-all.
+The debate has intensified as passive investing has exploded in popularity, with passively managed funds now accounting for over 55% of total U.S. fund assets.

 In this article, we'll break down both strategies, compare their real-world performance, and help you understand which approach fits your financial goals.